New poll could curb Berlusconi's temptation to sink government

 However, the media magnate's mood is volatile and he has changed his mind from one day to the next as he listens alternately to hawks and doves in his own party as well as members of his family and officials of his business empire worried about the economic fallout from renewed instability.

-A poll in La Repubblica newspaper by the Demos organisation suggested this fear could be well-founded, showing Italians split three ways as they were in an inconclusive election last February which led to a damaging two-month impasse before President Giorgio Napolitano forced the parties into a cross-party coalition of the old rivals.
+A poll in La Repubblica newspaper by the Demos organization suggested this fear could be well-founded, showing Italians split three ways as they were in an inconclusive election last February which led to a damaging two-month impasse before President Giorgio Napolitano forced the parties into a cross-party coalition of the old rivals.

-The poll showed the centre-left PD on 28.5 percent, just ahead of Berlusconi's People of Freedom (PDL) on 26.2 percent.
+The poll showed the center-left PD on 28.5 percent, just ahead of Berlusconi's People of Freedom (PDL) on 26.2 percent.
 This is a contrast to polls before Berlusconi started his campaign against the conviction, which had the PDL well ahead.

 It also showed the populist 5-Star Movement of comedian Beppe Grillo on almost 21 percent, below his 25 percent in the February election - which shook Italy's establishment - but enough to create another potential impasse.